bolshchikov-public/eak-diving-in/presentation/notes.md

 		import MyModel from "appkit/models/foo-model";

 That means import the `default` export from the file `foo-model` as a `MyModel`.

+Pay attention to the `appkit` from the dependency declaration.
+This is a module prefix that is configured from `app.js`.

+		var App = Ember.Application.extend({
+			modulePrefix: 'appkit', // TODO: loaded via config });

 Export declarations declare that a top-level declaration in a module is visible externally to the module.
 [ES6 Transpiler](https://github.com/square/es6-module-transpiler#supported-es6-module-syntax) allows several